 The Natural Resources Conservation Service (NRCS) installs, operates, and maintains an extensive, automated system to collect snowpack and related climate data in the western United States called SNOTEL (SNOwpack TELemetry).
 Snow water equivalent (SWE) is the measurement of the amount of water contained within the snowpack.
 Higher SWE indicates a denser snowpack and lower SWE indicates a less dense snowpack.
 The percent of the median on a given date tells us how snowpack and its water content compares to previous years on the same date.
-This year the percent of the median was 100%, meaning SWE was similar to the median measurements of previous years.
-Intuitively, it seems that higher snowpack in the mountains would mean more moose congregating in the valleys, where they are visible to Moose Day surveyors.
-However, our data show no correlation between SWE percent of median and number of moose detected on Moose Day.
+This year the percent of the median was 79%, meaning SWE was below the median measurements of previous years.
+Our data show no correlation between SWE percent of median and number of moose detected on Moose Day.
 There was also no correlation between average temperature on Moose Day and the number of moose detected.